tombenke/kickoff/docs/documentation.md

 You can add as many parameters as you need, using the same names you put into the mustache templates.

+## The `description` property

+In the `description` property of the `.kickoff.yml` you can write down what the whole archetype projects is about.
+This field holds information mainly for those people who creates and/or maintain the archetype project itself.

+## The `welcome` and `postcript` messages

+The `welcome` string will be written to the console, when the kickoff utility starts, in order to inform the user, what will happen during the process.

+At the end, before exit, the kickoff will write the `postscript` string to the console, to inform the user about the succesful execution.
+Also you can place here reminders for things to do after kickoff run.

+## File-name templates

+The `fileNames` is an optional list of from/to pairs, where `from` is a valid path relative to the base of the projects, and defines the name of the file which should be renamed during the processing.
+The `to` property defines the new name.
+It can be either a literal string value or a mustache template.
+The template values in the `to` filename will be substituted via the context object like in case of the template files in the project.

+The next fragment demonstrates how you can define such rename operation using both constant values and file name templates:

+    fileNames:
+        -
+            from: docs/pageTemplate.html
+            to: docs/{{appname}}-page-template.html
+        -
+            from: README.md
+            to: ReadMe.md

 ##  Load the context data from YAML file instead of querying

 Let's suppose, you create a `new_app` executing the following command: